epfl-si/amm/README.rst

 #.
 LDAP_SERVER: The LDAP server to bind to
 #.
 LDAP_SERVER_FOR_SEARCH: The LDAP server for search
 #.
 LDAP_USE_SSL: Whether to use 'ldaps' or 'ldap' (no support for starttls), use 'ldaps' only if set to 'true' any other value is false
 #.
-AMM_ENVIRONMENT: the amm environment
+RANCHER_ENVIRONMENT_ID: the rancher environment id where amm will deploy stacks
 #.
 AMM_AUTHENTICATOR_CLASS: The authentication class to use, currently only 'ldap' is supported
 #.
 DJANGO_HOST: the value to accept as Host header in HTTP requests
 #.
 DJANGO_WORKER_COUNT: the number of worker processes